Lectric XP Trike Review: Lectric Goes All in On Ebikes For All

 Lectric XP Trike Motor and Battery

 The XP Trike is powered by a 500-watt nominal, 1092-watt peak motor.
 Unlike most electric trikes, the motor is located in the rear instead of in the front wheel which allows for more traction.
 Lectric has included a 20 amp controller with sensors to eliminate damage due to overheating.
 The battery is an average-sized 14Ah battery, that is mounted externally behind the seat tube.
-For those that already own a Lectric XPremium, the batteries are cross-compatible.
+For those who already own a Lectric XPremium, the batteries are cross-compatible.

 Due to moving to a current-based pedal assist (as opposed to speed-based) and the lower top speed compared to most ebikes, the range is estimated at 50+ miles.